Drives against teen gangs strengthened

 As of October 27, over 200 robbers, extortionists, and criminals have been arrested through these drives.

-Also, six listed criminals, 1,140 individuals involved in attacks on the anti-discrimination student movement, 1,144 persons related to narcotics, and 55 illegal weapon holders have also been apprehended, says the release.
+Also, six listed criminals, 1,140 individuals involved in attacks on the anti-discrimination student movement, 1,144 persons related to narcotics, and 55 illegal weapon holders have also been apprehended.

 Combing operations are being conducted under these drives in crime-prone areas.
-In addition to permanent police checkpoints, temporary checkpoints have also been established.
+In addition to permanent police checkpoints, temporary ones have been established.

 Police patrols have also been beefed up and intelligence surveillance has been increased.
 The number of mobile and motorcycle patrol teams has also been increased.